Police confirm multiple victims in British Columbia shootings

 Police did not identify a motive in what remains an active investigation.

-A Royal Canadian Mounted Police (RCMP) spokesperson did not immediately confirm any deaths, but said there had been "several victims and several different scenes throughout the City of Langley, and one scene in the Township of Langley" in Monday's attack.
+A Royal Canadian Mounted Police (RCMP) spokesperson did not immediately confirm any deaths in Monday's attack, but said there had been "several victims and several different scenes throughout the City of Langley, and one scene in the Township of Langley".

 Homicide investigators are on the scene.
 The victims were homeless and police believe the attack was targeted.